 There are a number of beaches in Folegandros that can only be access by boat or hiking!
 I didn’t end up going to any of these because we were already enjoying the beaches that are easily accessible.
 Here are the beaches that can be reached by hiking or with a boat.

 If you are interested in taking a boat tour, it is run by Diaplous Travel and leaves the port area 3 times a week.
 You’ll visit 5 different beaches and stop by at caves while having snacks on the boat.
 It costs 40 euros per person.

 You also have the option to visit just Katergo beach from the port for 10 euro return trip.
 But based on the schedule, you’ll stay at the beach for 3 hours.
 There is no shade, and you need to remember to bring your own water, snacks and lots of sunscreen (here are my facial sunscreen recommendations)!

-We tried to drive down the roads marked on Google Maps north of Ano Meria to reach Saint George but it is really narrow.
-We turned around after much difficulty and I don’t recommend going here unless you really want to check out all the beaches on Folegandros.
+I tried to drive down the roads marked on Google Maps north of Ano Meria to reach Saint George but it is really narrow.
+I turned around after much difficulty and I don’t recommend going here unless you really want to check out all the beaches on Folegandros.

 If you are in the hunt for secluded beaches, I’d recommend just waking up early and any of the beaches on Folegandros will be privately yours.

 Best Beaches in Folegandros